Ted and Mary O'Regan Arts Bursary

 Award Winners to be announced in the Summer

-The 2019 Ted & Mary O’Regan Arts Bursaries were presented at a ceremony in Garter Lane this week.
+The 2020 Ted & Mary O’Regan Arts Bursaries were presented at a ceremony in Garter Lane last July.

 The Award Scheme is the brainchild of a group of friends and colleagues of the late Ted and Mary O’Regan and was created to honour the couple’s invaluable contribution to the artistic and cultural life of Waterford.
 Launched in 2005, the bursary is financed by local arts organisations and statutory bodies as well as by the O’ Regan family and by friends and admirers of the much loved couple.